ahradnansky/GearIndicator/README.md

 This project I implemented couple of years ago.
 We bought Kawasaki Z750 that time and needed to have gear indication which apparently Kawasaki didn't have installed.
-About 30 of these were installed on different Kawasaki an Suzuki bikes in next years.
-Just dont want to throw it away and forget.
-Maybe it will be useful for somebody also these days.
+About 30 of these were installed on different Kawasaki an Suzuki bikes in following years.
+Just dont want this project to throw away and forget.
+Maybe someone will like it.

 ## Project structure
 Project has hardware and software part.
 Content of directories as described below.